elirancv/DistroKid-Release-Packer/scripts/README.md

 - Always use `json.dump()` with `indent=2`
 - Use structured error objects for validation: `{"valid": bool, "errors": [], "warnings": []}`
 - Raise exceptions for operation functions (never return None to indicate failure)
+- Use type hints for public APIs
+- Atomic file operations: Use temporary files and `Path.replace()` for atomic renames

 **JavaScript:**
 - Use `path.join()` for all path operations